gcontarini/NewO-vault/README.md

 In general the token holder has to notify each reward contract of the token holder's veNEWO locked balance by calling notifyDeposit() on each rewards contract.
-The UX can be simplified by using a proxy contract and locking tokens in the veNEWO.sol and calling notifyDeposit() on all known rewards contracts.
+In the future, when the number of rewards vaults grows large; the UX can be simplified by using a proxy contract and locking tokens in the veNEWO.sol and calling notifyDeposit() on all known rewards contracts.

 There is a variant of the rewards distribution contract for LP rewards